-• Prevention and Risk Factors in Neoplastic Disease
+- Prevention and Risk Factors in Neoplastic Disease

-- Integrated Treatments in Oncology - Innovative Therapeutic Strategies in Advanced Disease
+- Tumor Markers and Innovative Diagnostic Procedures - Integrated Treatments in Oncology - Innovative Therapeutic Strategies in Advanced Disease.

-The scientific productivity over the past years has increased significantly and is now constituted by more than 230 publications/year in journals with an impact factor totaling more than 1,000 points.
+The scientific productivity over the past years has increased significantly and is now constituted by more than 324 publications/year in journals with an impact factor totaling more than 2349.56 points.
 Research activities are financed with funds made available by the Ministry of Health and both National and International competitive grants.
 In the past few years several International patent applications have been filed by researchers of the INT - Pascale which cover newly discovered diagnostics or therapeutics.
 Recently, the Institute has fostered the creation of two Spin-offs SMEs.
 A characterizing theme of INT - Pascale is represented by the strong commitment towards clinical experimental studies.
-The Institute has an independent Ethical Committee which has approved more than 1000 clinical studies (both experimental and observational) between years 2007 and 2019.
-In 2019 over 2600 patients have been enrolled in experimental trials.
+The Institute has an independent Ethical Committee which has approved more than 1100 clinical studies (both experimental and observational) between years 2007 and 2020.
+In 2020 about 2500 patients have been enrolled in clinical Studies at INT - Pascale .

-Finally in the last years the INT - Pascale has significantly invested in the set of a strong Pharmacogenomics platform for molecular diagnostics and has become a reference center in Italy and Europe for Quality assessment of several molecular biomarkers for response to therapy (KRAS, EGFR, BRAF).
+Finally in the last years the INT - Pascale has significantly invested in the set of a strong Pharmacogenomics platform for molecular diagnostics and has become a reference center in Italy and Europe for Ouality assessment of several molecular biomarkers for response to therapy (KRAS.
+EGFR, BRAF).